-VPC targets members of the Rising American Electorate (RAE), which includes people of color, unmarried women and young people.
+VPC targets members of the New American Majority (NAM), which includes people of color, unmarried women and young people.
 This group is more than 150 million people strong, and they represent 64 percent of the people who are eligible to vote in America.

 Latinx unregistered Americans are a demographic group that requires more attention, the new survey shows.
 Sixteen percent of Latinx unregistered eligible voters in the battlegrounds were an 8 or higher on the likelihood to register to vote scale, which lags slightly behind white unregistered Americans (17%) in the same states.

 On behalf of VPC, Change Research surveyed 1,551 unregistered eligible voters online in seven battleground states (Arizona, Florida, Georgia, Minnesota, North Carolina, Pennsylvania, and Wisconsin) from March 18-27, 2020.
 The “Diverse states” – Arizona, Florida, Georgia, and North Carolina – are 70% of the sample; the “Rust Belt” states – Minnesota, Pennsylvania and Wisconsin – are the remaining 30% of the sample.